Biden's lawyer says additional classified documents have been found in Delaware

 President Biden's lawyer have found additional classified documents at his Wilmington, Del., residence, according to his counsel Richard Sauber, who said "all but one" of the new documents were found in storage in Biden's garage, and one document was in stored materials in "an adjacent room."

-Biden's lawyers notified the Justice Department immediately, Sauber said.
+Biden's lawyers immediately notified the Justice Department, Sauber said.
 He added that they were cooperating with the National Archives and the Department of Justice "in a process to ensure that any Obama-Biden Administration records are appropriately in possession of the Archives."

+At an event Thursday morning after the statement came out, Biden acknowledged the discovery, telling reporters: "I'm going to get a chance to speak on all this, God willing, soon."

+Asked by a reporter why he would leave documents next to a vintage Corvette that Biden is known to have – Biden said: "By the way my Corvette's in a locked garage, OK?" – implying that the documents were secure.

 The discovery comes after recent news that some classified documents were found in November at the Penn Biden Center, a think tank office in Washington, D.C.